-#1 Check Task Manager to see monitoring program
+#1 Check Task Manager to if there’s a monitoring program running

-Most companies using third-party monitoring software which enable the executive to see what you do with company’s computer.
-As I mentioned before, that’s not a spying, but actually, a policy to protect the organization.
+Most companies using third-party monitoring software which enables the executive to see what you do with the company’s computer.
 Assuming your work computer using Windows, you might able to check from Task Manager whether the computer is been monitoring.

-Simply by right-click on the Taskbar and select Task Manager.
-On the tab process, find out a program that potentially a monitoring program.
+Right-click on the Taskbar and select Task Manager.
+On the Process tab, find a program that potentially monitoring the computer.
 You might want to check out a top monitoring software to help you determine the name.
-If you found it, it means you are being monitored.
+If you found one exact same name, it means you are being monitored.